TheAlgorithms/Algorithms-Explanation/en/Ciphers/playfair-cipher.md

     [u v w x z]
 ```

 2. Split the plaintext in digraphs(pair of two).
-If there is an odd number of letters, a Z is added to the last letter.
+If there is an odd number of letters, an X is added to the last letter.
 Pair cannot be made with same letter.
 Break the letter in single and add a bogus letter to the previous letter.

 ```
-   'in' 'st' 'ru' 'me' 'nt' 'sz'
+   'in' 'st' 'ru' 'me' 'nt' 'sx'
 ```

 3. Now, we need to follow the rules for encrypting and do as follows:

 ```
-    Plain Text: instrumentsz
+    Plain Text: instrumentsx
     key: monarchy
     Encryption:
       i -> g